 As the case of the lying juror shows, the process isn’t perfect, but it is important.
 In fact, the impartial jury is a fundamental right.
 The Founding Fathers believed you deserved an impartial jury of your peers, or you wouldn’t see real justice.
 That’s why the juror’s lies—after they disrupted the formation of an impartial jury—forced a retrial of the case.

 Random jurors are a start, but not the whole story

 Indiana used to draw its jury pools solely from the lists of registered voters, but that meant the jury panels didn’t reflect the larger population.
 More recently, Indiana courts have drawn upon additional lists from other government agencies to create more inclusive and diverse jury panels.
 This is a good start toward ensuring your jury is one of your peers.

-However, as the attorneys at Kammen & Moudy know, you want to use the jury selection process carefully and intentionally.
+However, as the attorneys at Kammen & Moudy, LLC know, you want to use the jury selection process carefully and intentionally.
 You don’t want to allow biased jurors to cast their votes in favor of your guilt.
 You want jurors willing to hear your case based on the facts and evidence.
 You want jurors ready to weigh the evidence against the standards set by the law.
 That’s why our attorneys work hard and use all their skill to ensure the jurors they select will truly offer fair and impartial justice.